thekr1s/esp8266_wordclock/hardware/README.md

 ## led-panel
 - Place the led-panel under the light-divider.
-- Trace the firt, middel and last holes from the light-divider on the led panel
+- Trace the first, middle and last holes from the light-divider on the led panel
-- Trace the outher line fromt the light-divider
+- Trace the outer line from the light-divider
-    - in case of the frameless the top can be shortend 2 cm
+    - in case of the frameless the top can be shorten 2 cm
-- Cut peaces from the ledstrip, (cut on the line that is drawn on the 3 copper paths)
+- Cut peace’s from the ledstrip, (cut on the line that is drawn on the 3 copper paths)
     - For the 11x11 clock the ledstrip should be 11 leds long
     - For the 13x13 clock the ledstrip should be 13 leds long
-- Place the led-strips with the led centerd on the taces on the hardboard by following the this pattern:
+- Place the led-strips with the led centred on the traces on the hardboard by following the this pattern:
     - Start upper left with Din and place it to the upper Right side end with Dout
     - The second row start with Dout on the left side and ends with Din
     - continue this zigzag pattern until all rows are done
-- Use a Flatcable to connect the ledstrips from Dout to Din.
+- Use a Flat cable to connect the ledstrips from Dout to Din.
-    - Cut flatcable, strip and tin both ends, cut the both ends so they are separeted from eatch other
+    - Cut flat cable, strip and tin both ends, cut the both ends so they are separated from each other
     - pre-solder both ends of the ledstrip
-    - Start upper right with Dout solder all 3 pins(GND, Dout, 5V) Fold the flacable 90 degrees down, fold it 90 degrees towarts Din Solder again
+    - Start upper right with Dout solder all 3 pins(GND, Dout, 5V) Fold the flat cable 90 degrees down, fold it 90 degrees towards Din Solder again
 - drill a hole next to the first led, and next to the last led
 - Connect power supply from the first led to the last led with the red/black wire
 - Connect the powers supply and the Din with the ESP (see Electronic Wiring)